 To exercise any of your rights set out above, including to withdraw your consent where we have stated we are processing your personal data based on your consent, please contact us at the address set out below.

-If you have any questions, comments and requests relating to this Privacy Policy or your personal data, please contact us at contact@zincwork.com
+If you have any questions, comments and requests relating to this Privacy Policy or your personal data, please contact our DPO, Hamraj Gulamali available at hamraj@zincwork.com.

 Please keep us informed of any changes to your personal data at any time by updating your details in your account.